Bossa Nova- Doors Open 7.30pm -Concert starts 8pm

 Tickets £8 on line – £10 on the door.

 This well-seasoned jazz band with 6 players came together through meeting at diverse jazz workshops and more recently in the Wells Jazz Collective, mainly focused on jazz-inspired music of the 1950s and 60s.
 Their smooth tunes, soft and hard melodies and precision will make any music lover want more.

 Tony [alto sax and flute]

-Tony discovered jazz in his school days (“subversive then!), at 16 began lessons on alto sax then switched to tenor in RAF bands during National Service.
-He added flute after being inspired by Frank Wess’s 1955 Opus de funk, which he continued during a 40 year break from sax playing.
-However, the pull of the saxophone eventually proved irresistible!
-He also loves early and baroque music and even some 20th century composers!
+Tony discovered (“subversive”) jazz in his school days, at 16 began lessons on alto sax then later switched to tenor in the 1950s.
+Frank Wess’s 1955 Opus de funk recording inspired him to take up flute, which led to a 40 year break from sax playing but eventually the saxophone eventually proved irresistible.
+He still regards himself as “improver” on flutes and alto sax.